 “We Need to Invest in Infrastructure Faster”

 According to a top state adviser, there are two ways to quickly stabilize China’s economic growth.
 First, investment in China infrastructure must happen at a quicker pace.
-Second, China’s central bank must lower the cost of financing for companies.
+Second, China’s central bank should lower the cost of financing for companies.

 Yu Bin at the State Council’s Development Research Centre, said that the above two methods are the only ones.
 That’s because manufacturing and property investment are both weak.